apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

   })
 }}
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

 Now our users have a choice between do-it-yourself links that can point anywhere and "page" links that can only point to a page.
 Both can be useful.

+{% hint style='info' %}
-> It is also possible to join with more than one type.
+It is also possible to join with more than one type.
 And once you check out [pieces](reusable-content-with-pieces.md), the benefit of doing so will be clear.
 To do that, set `withType` to an array of type names, which may include `apostrophe-pages`.
 The user is then able to use a tabbed interface to select items of several types for the same join.
 These "polymorphic joins" are primarily intended for navigation widgets like this one.
+{% endhint %}

 ### Passing options to widgets